-Update: Conjoined twins separated, one now out of surgery
+Conjoined twins separated and out of surgery

 "This is the most important part," he explains, "because the vessels are so delicate and they're so complicated.
 It's almost a lake of veins that they're trying to negotiate.
 It's pretty amazing."

 The surgical team has to figure out: How do you tie it off safely?
-How do you negotiate it safely?
 How do you separate it?
+Should we proceed?

 At 9:18 p.m., Goodrich says, "We just closed off the sagittal sinus."